t-k-/nbnp/README.md

 ## About

-nbnp is forked from tinynn, a lightweight deep learning framework designed with simplicity in mind.
+nbnp is forked from tinynn, a lightweight neural network framework designed with simplicity in mind.
+It has the advantage for educational purpose, people can get a high level but detailed technical picture of how neural network frameworks.
 It is currently written in Python 3 using Numpy.

 ## Getting Started